SSWConsulting/SSW.Rules.Content/rules/do-you-chase-your-manager-before-he-has-to-chase-you-e-g-asking-for-clarification/rule.md

 ---
 type: rule
 archivedreason:
-title: Communication - Do you chase your Product Owner before he has to chase you?
-(E.g. Asking for clarification)
+title: Communication - Do you chase the Product Owner for clarification?
 guid: e982a8b7-5c8d-4134-8a09-23348b3a6971
-uri: do-you-chase-your-manager-before-he-has-to-chase-you-e-g-asking-for-clarification
+uri: chase-the-product-owner-for-clarification
 created: 2012-09-25T17:49:03.0000000Z
 authors:
 - title: Adam Cogan